elsampsa/valkka-examples/docs/testsuite.rst

 replicate                   Dump each stream to screen this many times
 =========================== ==================================================

-As you learned from the tutorial, in Valkka, frames are pre-reserved on the GPU.
+As you learned from the :ref:`tutorial<tutorial>`, in Valkka, frames are pre-reserved on the GPU.
 If you're planning to use 720p and 1080p cameras, reserve, say 200 frames for both.

 Decoded frames are being queued for "msbuftime" milliseconds.
 This is necessary for de-jitter (among other things).
 The bigger the buffering time, the more pre-reserved frames you'll need and the more lag you get into your live streaming.
 A nice value is 300.

 Replicate demonstrates how Valkka can dump the stream (that's decoded only once) to multiple X windows.
-Try for example the value 24 - you get each stream on the screen 24 times, without any performance degradation or the need to decode a stream more than once.
+Try for example the value 24 - you get each stream on the screen 24 times, without any performance degradation or the need to decode streams more than once.

 In Valkka, all threads can be bound to a certain processor core.
 Value "-1" indicates that the thread is unbound.
 You can launch, say, KSysGuard in Kubuntu, to watch how the kernel bounces the threads from one processor to another.
 To get rid of that, you can bind the threads for example like this: